 LAST ZOOM MEETING!

-A reminder that our last zoom meeting of the challenge will be this Friday, March 26th @ 12:00 Eastern!!
-Register for the Zoom meeting here!
+A reminder that our last zoom meeting of the challenge will be next Thursday at 4pm (9/16).
+Register for the Zoom meeting here.

 Can you believe there are only two weeks left in the challenge??
 How are you feeling?
 Check in with yourself to see what improvements you’ve made, and also note what you want to accomplish in the next two weeks!